The-ATU-Robotics-Club/ATUM-V5RC-High-Stakes-Notebook/README.md

 ## Set Up
 To contribute to the notebook, you must be invited as a contributor to the Overleaf.
-This can be done by following this [link](https://www.overleaf.com/1325617833kjhsnwskxphg#a396fc), though there is a limited number of contributors, so please only invite yourself if you intend to work on the notebook.
+This can be done by going here [link](https://www.overleaf.com/1325617833kjhsnwskxphg#a396fc), though there is a limited number of contributors, so please only invite yourself if you intend to work on the notebook.
 A view-only link (that anyone can use) can be found [here](https://www.overleaf.com/read/xndcqyrtgghb#903fad).